hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

     engine-rpc-port=true
     ```

+Enables or disables the Engine JSON-RPC API service.
+The default is `false`.

+!!! important

-Enables or disables using Besu as an [execution client](../../Concepts/Merge.md#execution-clients) on Ethereum Mainnet.
+    You must enable the Engine API to use Besu as an [execution client](../../Concepts/Merge.md#execution-clients) on
+    Ethereum Mainnet.

 ### `engine-rpc-port`